 Shivrajsinh Tomar speaking- Sure.
 Basically, our startup’s name is Motion and we are world’s first adaptive posture smart electric motorcycle company from India.
 So, we have a single motorcycle, it fulfills all riding modes we have in India.
 For example, cruise, street, sports, everything goes in one motorcycle.
-This eventually gets your acquisition cost to one.
-And, also it gets your operational cost down to 58%.
+This takes your acquisition cost to one.
+And, it also cuts down your operational cost to 58%.
 And also, we are having a utility in electric motorcycle so, we can promote safe riding in India.
 So, this is where we are targeting like niche market for professional and passionate riders who ride for long distances.

 Also, we have got a lot of progress till now, so we have actually tested our motorcycle up to 120 kilometres which is our proof of concept.
 And, also we have done 50 test runs with our prospect customers with highly positive feedbacks.
 We have also tested our motorcycle with almost 150 professional riders and have filed an IPR for our adaptive feature.

 And also, we impact climate by reduction of CO2 emissions up to 60%.
 We have got funds from various government grants for product development.
 Ans, we have won various awards like Best Pitch & Start-up Award and Best Tech Platinum Award in Makerfest Festival